WarnerMedia/artemis/backend/engine/plugins/gitlab_repo_health/README.md

         {
             "type": "branch_pull_requests",

-            # 'expect' is a common rule-specific configuration.
+            // 'expect' is a common rule-specific configuration.
 It allows the config to specify more in-depth
-            # configuration requirements by comparing the included keys and values directly against
+            // configuration requirements by comparing the included keys and values directly against
-            # the API response from Github.
+            // the API response from GitLab.
-            #
+            //
-            # To figure out what values can be expected, go to `src/rules/<rule id>.py`.
+            // To figure out what values can be expected, go to `src/rules/<rule id>.py`.
-            # The comments in that file will specify what Github API response it compares to
+            // The comments in that file will specify what GitLab API response it compares to "expect": {
-            "expect": {
                 "dismiss_stale_reviews": true,
                 "require_code_owner_reviews": true,